nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 In the case when SACK options are disabled, the NewReno modification handles the recovery.

-At the start of recovery phase the congestion window is reduced diffently for NewReno and SACK based recovery.
+At the start of recovery phase the congestion window is reduced differently for NewReno and SACK based recovery.
 For NewReno the reduction is done as given below:

 .. math::  cWnd = ssThresh